buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 In this section we present a discussion on the specific cases where a ULA source may be communicating with a GUA or ULA destination.

 A potential problem exists when a ULA source attempts to communicate with GUA or remote ULA destinations.
-In these scenarios, the ULA source as stated earlier is by default intended for communication only with the local network, meaning an individual site, several sites that are part of the same organization, or multiple sites across cooperating organizations, as detailed in RFC .
+In these scenarios, the ULA source as stated earlier is by default intended for communication only with the local network, meaning an individual site, several sites that are part of the same organization, or multiple sites across cooperating organizations, as detailed in [RFC4193].
 As a result, most GUA and ULA destinations are not attached to the same local network as the ULA source and are, therefore, not reachable from the ULA source.

 When only a ULA source is available for communication with GUA destinations, this generally implies no connectivity to the IPv6 Internet is available.
 Otherwise, a GUA source would have been made available and selected for use with GUA destinations.
 As a result, the ULA source will typically fail when it attempts to communicate with most GUA destinations.
 However, corner cases exist where the ULA source will not fail, such as when GUA destinations are attached to the same local network as the ULA source.

-Receiving a DNS response for a ULA destination that is not attached to the local network, in other words, a remote ULA destination, is considered a misconfiguration in most cases, or at least this contradicts the operational guidelines provided in Section 4.4 of RFC .
+Receiving a DNS response for a ULA destination that is not attached to the local network, in other words, a remote ULA destination, is considered a misconfiguration in most cases, or at least this contradicts the operational guidelines provided in Section 4.4 of [RFC4193].
 Nevertheless, this can occur, and the ULA source will typically fail when it attempts to communicate with ULA destinations that are not attached to the same local network as the ULA source.
 This case provides a rationale for implementing support for known-local ULA prefix insertion in the policy table, such that differential behaviour can be applied for known-local versus general ULA prefixes.

 The remainder of this section discusses several complementary mechanisms involved with these scenarios.